kreauniv/comp308/source/dispatch.rst

 .. code-block:: racket

-    (setprop! cat 'tired #t)
+    (putprop! cat 'tired #t)
-    (setprop! cat 'walk
+    (putprop! cat 'walk
         (λ (klass self num-steps)
             (if (get self 'tired)
                 (error "No energy for a walk.
 Go away.
 Meeeow!")
                 (send/super (get klass 'super) self 'walk num-steps))))

 Notice how the cat delegates to its super the ability to walk when it is able to, but errors out otherwise.
-Under normal method invocation, ``klass`` will be the same as ``self``, but we can choose differently, just as the method does when turning around and invoking the parent implementation directly, but without changing the target object.
+Under normal method invocation, ``klass`` will be the same as ``self``'s ``'isa`` property, but we can choose differently, just as the method does when turning around and invoking the parent implementation directly, but without changing the target object.

 Classes and Types
 -----------------